Spanking paddle: Description

-In the great majority of cases, the paddle is aimed at the recipient's buttocks.
-Less commonly, the back of the thighs might also be targeted.
+A paddle has two parts: a handle and a blade.
+Paddles come in various materials (though are usually and traditionally made from wood), shapes, sizes, and weights - factors that can influence the intensity of their impact and thus the sensation for the recipient of the paddling.
+The surface is typically smooth, although some may be perforated by having holes drilled into them - purportedly increasing intensity as there is less air drag when the paddle approaches the buttocks.
+Blade are often long enough to simultaneously impact both cheeks of the buttocks.
+The blade is typically 1/4-inch thick, 3 to 4 in wide, and 1 to 3 ft in length.
+Most paddles are designed to be held with one hand, but a giant paddle may be designed to be held with two hands.

 Paddles for use in schools are made of wood, or occasionally plastic.
 Paddles used for school punishments may be roughly hewn from commonly available wood.
-Occasionally, paddles may have holes drilled into them, so there is less air drag when the paddle approaches the buttocks, and produces more pain.
 The paddles used for fraternity and sorority initiation ceremonies are often professionally made and engraved with organizational symbols and slogans.

 History of the paddle

 The paddle may have been originally invented for the punishment of enslaved people as a way of causing intense pain without doing any permanent damage to the recipient.
 However it is not only in former slave states that the paddle has been used in schools.
 It is not known why or exactly when it became the normal implement for corporal punishment in US schools.
 There are, however, instances of paddling using similar implements with individuals who were not slaves.